AlexCC93/readthedocs_test/docs/source/Parameters.rst

    ros2 run <package_name> <executable_name> --ros-args --params-file <file_name>

-Make sure to be in a :ref:`brand new terminal window<Installation/Opening a new terminal>` and no ROS commands are currently running.
+Make sure to be in a `brand new terminal`_ and no ROS commands are currently running.

 Run this command: